PipesAndFiltersProject/StudentPassing/README.md

 Starting from Boost, building happens like this:

 1. In Boost directory you get when unzipping the downloaded zip file:

   * use `bootstrap.sh` (.bat in Windows) to set up Boost, then run `b2 cxxflags="-std=c++17"` to build boost (system library at least), then run again `b2 install` (may require admin / sudo rights) to install boost headers and lib(s).

 2. Set up nlohmann::json using cmake in the json directory:

    * `mkdir build && cd build`,
    * then `cmake ..` and
    * finally install json: `sudo make install` to copy the headers to system include diretories.
 Obviously in Windows sudo is not sudo or may not be needed.

 3. Set up g3logger, which needs to be build and package made (make package)

    * again `mkdir build && cd build`,
    * then `cmake ..` and
    * finally install g3logger: `sudo make install` -- this installs the headers and the library needed in linking to the component.

 4. Do the same steps for ProcessorNode component and then
 5. StudentNodeElements component -- with similar cmake commands as above.
 6. Finally build the executable in *this* repository project.
 This project uses all of the above so it must be build last.

    * The app has a GUI implemented in Qt, so you must install Qt (the Open Source version) before doing this final step.
    * After you have installed Qt, you can build this GUI app.
 Note that you need to tell CMake from where the Qt libraries are found.
 In the build directory, do (after `mkdir build && cd build`):
    * `cmake -DCMAKE_INSTALL_PREFIX=/path/to/qt/directory/where/cmake ..`

+After this you should have all setup for configuring (see below) and running the StudentPassing system.

 ## Generate IDE projects for convenient viewing